 The Royal Conservatoire is resolutely international in outlook and we celebrate and are enriched by the diversity of our community of students and staff.
 Students from across the globe are -welcome and valued members of the RCS community and we continue to welcome applicants from across the EU and throughout the world.

-Subject to government confirmation, all eligible* EU students will have their tuition fees paid by the Student Awards Agency for Scotland (SAAS) and this fee status will not change during their courses.
+The Scottish Government have confirmed that all eligible* EU students enrolling in 2018-19 will have their tuition fees paid by the Student Awards Agency for Scotland (SAAS) and this fee status will not change during their courses.